Selecting A 3D Printer

 - Filament Size

 - Most 3D printers create objects using spools of plastic filament.
-All else being equal, choose the printer that uses the smaller diameter filament – 1.75mm over 3mm.
+Choose the printer that uses the smaller 1.75 mm diameter filament.
 The smaller filament runs thru the print head faster, reducing the chance of a clog.
-As filament spools are sold by weight and not by length, a 1kg spool will give you the same print volume no matter what the diameter.
+As filament spools are sold by weight and not by length, a 1kg spool will give you the same number of prints no matter what the diameter.

 - In addition to the printer, you will need the plastic filament to print with, some tools, and a computer to command the printer.
 A good quality plastic filament can make or break a printer.
 Use a brand recommended by the printer supplier, even if it's a few dollars more.